Unheard of roughly a decade ago, Costa Maya is quickly becoming a favorite of passengers.

 Import Your Own Bottle of Tequila

 Tequila and Mexico go hand in hand.
 In the port area you’ll find all sorts of shops, including one selling dozens of different types of tequila.
 Stop in to pick up a bottle as an authentic (and tasty) souvenir before you head back to the ship.
 Don’t plan on drinking it during your cruise, however.
 Alcohol is checked in when you get back to the ship and returned to you the last night of your cruise.

 Wind your way through the port area and you’ll eventually find a small sanctuary amid all the hustle and bustle.
 Just behind the low wall are several beautiful pink flamingos looking right at home on a small sandbar with tropical surroundings.
 Try not to disturb them, but it’s a great photo op and a cool way to see some beautiful creatures up close.

-Take a Open-Air Trailer Into Town
+Take a Taxi into Town

 Go on a Snorkeling Excursion

 We’ll be honest, sometimes the seaweed can make the beaches at Costa Maya less than desirable.
 However, the water is still very clear if you get off the shore a little bit.
 That’s why it’s a popular spot to snorkel.
 Excursions are available through your cruise line and the pros can take you to spots where you’ll see abundant wildlife under the water.

 Located off the coast of Mahahual, Banco Chinchorro is the largest coral atoll in the northern hemisphere.
 There are even a number of shipwrecks to explore, including a Dutch galleon where you can still see its cannons on the seafloor.
 Dive shops in Mahahual will offer tours, and some cruise lines might also have excursions.

 Pick up Anything You Forgot at the Pharmacy